 All assessments are supported by extensive field instrumentation, advanced CAE programs and facilities, such as a boundary layer wind tunnel, various acoustic chambers, and façade and window test rigs.
 Our Building Technology and Design consultants deliver internationally recognised test reports, which include detailed procedures, set-up information, and clear and concise results.

 Vipac's NATA accredited Air Distribution laboratory can conduct performance testing on a range of building air flow components.
-Read more about our Performance Testing capabilities.
+Read more about our HVAC performance testing capabilities.